 For more detailed information including daily walk distances and times please download our Fact Sheet below.

-The first night is spent in a coastal resort near Margarets Beach and the final two nights are in villas with water views at Smiths Beach.
+All three nights are spent in coastal resorts.
+The first night is near Margarets Beach and the final two nights are near Yallingup.

 Two Auswalk guides, all transport starting at Perth, 3 nights accommodation, 3 breakfasts, 3 lunches, 3 chef prepared dinners (including the renown Lamonts Restaurant), lighthouse tour, National Park fees, insulated lunch bag, maps & map case and info pack.